iuryrosal/automated-ingestion-data/README.md

 ## About tests
 I didn't have time to do tests with 100% coverage, but I took the liberty of writing some to show off some of my knowledge and concern for having testable code.

+You can run the following command to test this: `pytest .\tests\ -vv`

+## Flake8
+Codes are standardized within flake8 rules.
+You can run the following command to test this: `flake8`

 ## Git Commit Convention
 The commits carried out in this project seek to follow this Git Commit pattern to facilitate maintenance and knowledge management: